elusivecodes/FrostDateTime/README.md

 **Day Name**

-Get the name of the day of the week in current time zone.
+Get the name of the day of the week in current time zone and locale.

 - `type` can be either "*long*", "*short*" or "*narrow*", and will default to "*long*" if it is not set.